This lemon dill salmon pasta recipe makes an easy and elegant weeknight dinner. It's perfect for date night!

 If you've got some fresh dill in your garden, this is the perfect recipe to try.
-This year I'm just growing basil and tomatoes (we have limited space), but herbs are plentiful in the summer, so they're easy enough to find at the grocery store.
-You can use fresh dill for plenty of things.
-I like to add it to salads, salad dressings, or even things like tuna salad.
+If not, herbs are plentiful in the summer, so they're easy enough to find at the grocery store.
+You may have some left over after making this recipe, but not to worry - you can use fresh dill for plenty of things.
+I like to add it to salads, sauces, salad dressings, or even sandwich fillings like tuna salad.

 Creamy dill sauce for salmon

 This sauce is pretty simple.
 It has dill, garlic, heavy cream, butter, and lemon juice.
 Prior to cooking the salmon, I coat it in a bit of flour, which allows the sauce to thicken up.
 It's all cooked in one skillet, which makes it easy.

 - I used a piece of fresh sockeye salmon that weighed around half a pound (anything around that size is fine).
 You can buy either skin-on or skin-off salmon.
 The skin is fine to eat, but some people prefer not to.
 If you buy a piece with the skin on but don’t want to eat it, you can peel the skin off on the step where you’ve taken the salmon out of the pan (it should peel off quite easily).

 - I haven't tested this recipe with dried dill, but I would suggest starting with one teaspoon of dried dill and building your way up from there if you need more.

 - I used fettuccine for this recipe, but any shape pasta you have on-hand will work just fine.

 Do you ever make salmon pasta at home?
 Questions about this creamy lemon dill salmon pasta?
 Ask me in the comments below.